International Day of Argania: Background

 In 1988, the United Nations Educational Scientific and Cultural Organization designated the production area for the Arganeraie Biosphere Reserve.
 The argan tree was a subject of the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2014.

-March 3, 2021, the United Nations General Assembly declared 10 May the International Day of Argania and the 113 member states of the United Nations adopted it by consensus.
+On March 3, 2021, the United Nations General Assembly declared May 10 the International Day of Argania.
+The 113 member states of the United Nations adopted it by consensus.